Speaking & Engagements

 I help them understand who they are now.

-My keynotes are designed for healthcare conferences, women's events, and leadership teams navigating change — because the real work begins after the crisis ends.
+Keynotes for healthcare conferences, survivorship events, women's leadership programs, and corporate wellness teams — because the real work begins after the crisis ends.

 About Amanda